zdenek-nemec/sandbox/roaming-preprocessor/README.md

 ### Questions

-* Should we extended the validation and check column values?
+* Should we extended the validation and check column values? - Only used values for calculation
-* Should we implement filtration?
+* Should we implement filtration? - No
-* How to identify opening record?
+* How to identify opening record? - Direction
-* Are the sessions (both records) limited to one file?
+* Are the sessions (both records) limited to one file? - Probably no
-* Should we timeout records in `work.dat`?
+* Should we timeout records in `work.dat`? - 24 hours, report afterwards
+  * Configurable